Millennium celebrations: UTC–5

-A millennium celebration was held at the Walt Disney World in Florida, primarily at the Epcot theme park.
+A millennium celebration was held at Walt Disney World in Florida, primarily at the Epcot theme park.

 U.S. President Bill Clinton watched with thousands of spectators in Washington, D.C. as the Washington Monument lit up at midnight.
 Washington was also the world's largest Y2K command center despite GMT being the coordinated time zone.

+In Havre de Grace, Maryland, a spoof of the New York ball drop using an eight-foot long, five-foot high wood-and-plastic foam lit duck instead of a ball was started to celebrate the millennium and has been done again every year since.
+Another spoof occurred in Point Pleasant, New Jersey with a 10 ft fish made of wood and mylar called "The Millennium Mossbunker" was dropped for the new millennium.

 In the Roxy Theatre in Atlanta, Georgia, the band Gov't Mule played three sets for a concert at the theatre to celebrate the millennium.
 At the first set, during the last few minutes before 2000, the band played their song "Towering Fool" which was then followed by a brief "Countdown Jam" for the remainder of the old year.
 Immediately after the millennium started, the band sang a cover of King Crimson's song "21st Century Schizoid Man" (the first time the band sang the song at a concert) to welcome the 21st century.
-The concert was released as an album though not until 2010.
+The concert was released as an album titled Mulennium though not until 2010.

+At the Sacsayhuamán archaeological site in Cusco, Peru, 1,500 performers reenacted the Incan tradition of the Festival of the Moon.

+A ceremony was held in Panama to mark the full transfer of the Panama Canal from the United States on 31 December 1999 at 12:00 am local time in accordance with the Torrijos–Carter Treaties signed in 1977 by US president Jimmy Carter and Panamanian military leader Omar Torrijos.